programminghistorian/jekyll/en/lessons/computer-vision-deep-learning-pt1.md

 This section will start to dig into some of the steps involved in the process of creating a deep learning based computer vision model.
 This process involves a range of steps, only some of which are directly about training models.
 A high-level illustration of a supervised machine learning pipeline might look like this:

-{% include figure.html filename="deep-learning-pipeline-simple.png" alt="A diagram showing a workflow of a machine learning pipeline.
+{% include figure.html filename="en-or-computer-vision-deep-learning-pt1-05.png" alt="A diagram showing a workflow of a machine learning pipeline.
 The pipeline contains three boxes, 'data preparation', 'deep learning' and 'analysis'.
 An arrow moves across these three boxes.
 Within the 'data preparation' box are three boxes from left to right: 'sampling', 'labels', 'annotation'.
 For the box 'deep learning' there are three smaller boxes with arrows moving between them: 'training data', 'model', 'predictions'.
-The box 'analysis' contains three smaller boxes 'metrics' and 'interpretation'." caption="A high level illustration of a supervised machine learning pipeline" %}
+The box 'analysis' contains three smaller boxes 'metrics' and 'interpretation'." caption="Figure 5.
+A high level illustration of a supervised machine learning pipeline" %}

 We can see that there are quite a few steps before and after the model training phase of the workflow.
 Before we get to training a model, we need data.
 In this lesson, image data has already been prepared so you didn't need to worry about this step.
 However, when you move to using computer vision for your own research questions, it is unlikely that there will an existing dataset for your exact use case.
 As a result, you will need to create this data yourself.
 The process of getting access to data will vary depending on the type of images you are interested in working with and where they are held.
 Some heritage collections are making bulk collections of images data available, whilst others largely make images available only via a 'viewer'.
 The increasing adoption of the [IIIF standard](https://perma.cc/27EM-N36U) is also making the process of working with images held by different institutions simpler.